tbl(1) — Linux manual page

 Edition Unix extension.

-separation distance (in ens) from the succeeding column;
+distance (in ens) from the succeeding column; the default

-line length, this separation might be zero.
-A negative
+separation might be zero.
+A negative separation cannot be

 Table data

-The table data come after the format specification.
-Each input
+Place table data on lines after the format specification.
+Each

-line corresponds to a table row, except that a backslash at the
+text line corresponds to a table row, except that a backslash at

-end of a line of table data continues an entry on the next input
+the end of a line of table data continues an entry on the next

-line.
-(Text blocks, discussed below, also spread table entries
+input line.
+(Text blocks, discussed below, also spread table

-across multiple input lines.)
-Table entries within a row are
+entries across multiple input lines.)
+Table entries within a row

-separated in the input by a tab character by default; see the tab
+are separated in the input by a tab character by default; see the

 (those that have no corresponding column descriptor, not even an